Lemon-Juiced/Lemonic/README.md

 # Lemonic C

-Lemonic C, or simply Lemonic, is a new superset of C designed to simplify and enhance the language.
+Lemonic C, or simply Lemonic, is a new derivative of C designed to simplify and enhance the language.

 ## What is Lemonic?
 The name "Lemonic" combines "Lemon" (inspired by the developer) and "Demonic" (reflecting the challenging nature of creating this language).
 Although the full name is Lemonic C, it is often abbreviated to just Lemonic.